Ease of Use

 The accuracy of deep-sky and stellar data relies on the original catalogs: size, magnitude, etc are taken directly from the catalogs; positions are precessed to epoch and mean equinox of J2000.0 where necessary.

 The accuracy of calculated data has received special attention.
-Calculated data include planetary events and ephemerides, and rise, set, transit times and angles for deep-sky and stellar data.
+Calculated data include planetary events and ephemerides, apparent positions of objects, ephemerides of visual binary systems, predicted extrema of variable stars, and rise, set, transit times and angles for deep-sky and stellar data.
 The accuracy of each type of calculation is documented so that users can be confident in the quality of the calculations.